 So now you maybe get the picture: this is a comedy.
 From what I can tell from recordings, people don't laugh at this in the opera house.
 But in a home theater, with good subtitles you get how clever and sarcastic the libretto is.
 I laugh at this a lot, and loud!
 If I did this in a theater, somebody might glare at me or tap me on the shoulder.
 But at home I can laugh all I want.

-In the Salzburg version, Veri Nemirova is quite successful in supporting the singing and acting with sets, costumes, and props that help make sense of the dense libretto.
+Veri Nemirova is quite successful at Salzburg in supporting the singing and acting with sets, costumes, and props that help make sense of the dense libretto.
 A newcomer to the opera with the aid of a synopsis has a fighting chance of following the pageant of calamities.
-Taking mercy on the viewer, Nemirova avoids injecting surreal or bafflingly clever elements in the show.
+Taking mercy on the viewer, Nemirova avoids injecting surreal or baffling elements in the show.
 Then "Large takes charge" to give the home viewer a dazzling video with superb picture quality and picture content.

 Maybe the most confusing part of this opera is Act II, scene 1, after Dr. Schön marries Lulu and his home life disintegrates into chaos.
 Nemirova manages with the use of skillful visual images to get me through this.
-In contrast, I find this scene in the ROH version to be baffling.
-I also liked the way Nemirova and Large depict the Act III, scene 1 Paris party scene 98% in the midst of the audience.
+I also like the way Nemirova and Large stage the Act III, scene 1 Paris party scene by putting it 98% in the midst of the audience.
 It took a lot of nerve and skill to bring this off, and this change of approach helps avoid the onset of monotony in this long opera.
-But the dull look of the ROH show stays the same for 3 hours, enough to wear out all but the most fanatical opera fan.

 Lulu begins with a prologue from the animal tamer (Thomas Johannes Mayer) that warns the faint-at-heart to steel themselves for what is to come: